top of page

 (Negative thoughts lay down another layer of belief that I am not good enough.)

 Voices that diminish our sense of worth beat loudly.
-“We are less gifted,” “overlooked,” and “less fortunate” drum in our heads, laying the foundation for those beliefs to grow and take hold.
-To quiet those voices, we need to acknowledge our capacity for growth, our ability to learn, and the unique gifts that enrich our lives and the lives of others.
+“We are less gifted,” “overlooked,” and “less fortunate” drum in our heads, laying the foundation for those beliefs to take hold and grow.
+To quiet those voices, we must acknowledge our capacity for growth, our ability to learn, and the unique gifts that enrich our lives and those of others.

 Our esteem is influenced by how we process or interpret events at different times, drawing conclusions that aren’t often re-evaluated.
 Those under-processed conclusions enter our brains as facts and become the lies we believe about ourselves.
 These lies, formed by experience and trauma—interpreted by limited knowledge or a narrow perspective—become ingrained in our definition of our worth.

-Negative voices don't often yield to logic, and while kind words and encouragement from others can give some temporary relief, it isn't until we confront the lies that we can reevaluate the truth.
+Negative voices often don't yield to logic, and while kind words and encouragement from others can provide some temporary relief, it isn't until we confront the lies that we can reevaluate the truth.

-The most significant harm caused by my go-go boots experience wasn’t the exclusion by the popular girls - it was how I allowed it to fuel my self-rejection.
+The most significant harm caused by my experience with go-go boots wasn’t the exclusion by the popular girls - it was how I allowed it to fuel my self-rejection.

 Phone conversation with my son, Michael Anderson, LAMFT, about emotional healing: